fliegwerk/random-shell-scripts/android/firewall/afwall-customscripts/README.md

 You can edit the rules as you like, add remove or modify all lines.

+You can comment out the script sourcing parts in the `iptables-on.sh` and `iptables-off.sh` files you don't like.

 A very good guide how to use iptables:
 <https://www.frozentux.net/iptables-tutorial/iptables-tutorial.html>

 If you have modified some content please repeat all steps in the [Installation section](#installation).

+## Tests

+Tested with [LineageOS](https://lineageos.org/) 17.1 on a officially supported OnePlus device.

 ## Issues and Contributing